AdobeDocs/commerce-admin.en/help/page-builder/products.md

    >[!IMPORTANT]
    >
-   >Prices for configurable, grouped, and bundled (dynamic price) products are undefined in the Admin area.
+   >Prices for configurable, grouped, and bundled (dynamic price) products are undefined in the Admin.
 Therefore, these products are not displayed in the **preview** if the products are filtered by price.
 These products cannot be ordered correctly in the **preview** if ordered by price.

 ### Carousel Settings